Woody2143/woody2143.github.io/_posts/2016-01-22-writing-programs.markdown

   - I don't think I have this; may have a soft copy...
 - [Code Complete: A Practical Handbook of Software Construction, Second Edition](http://amzn.com/0735619670)
   - I believe I've seen this mentioned in other places...

+- Came across this post a bit later on, saving it here as I'm headed to bed.
+  - (How to be a great software developer](http://peternixey.com/post/83510597580/how-to-be-a-great-software-developer)